dvoaviarison/alexa-skill-quick-starter/README.md

    `ask deploy`

 ## Test your first skill
-- Once deployed, you can go [HERE](https://developer.amazon.com/alexa/console/ask#).
-Click on your newly deployed skill and go to the "Test" tab.
+- Once deployed, you can run the following
-Now you can enter

-   `ask <your skill name>`
+   `ask simulate -t "ask <your invocation name>" -l "en-US"`

    and get the response back from alexa.

+- You can try it right away with you linked echo device or go [HERE](https://developer.amazon.com/alexa/console/ask#) and test manually your skill